-Accredited by NBA & NAAC with Grade "A" and Affiliated to JNTUK-Kakinada Vinjanampadu, Vatticherukuru Mandal, Guntur, Andhra Pradesh522017 Department of Computer Science and Engineering
+Accredited by NBA & NAAC with Grade "A" and Affiliated to JNTUK-Kakinada Vinjanampadu, Vatticherukuru Mandal, Guntur, Andhra Pradesh522017

 AC: DISASTER MANAGEMENT

 - Learn to demonstrate a critical understanding of key concepts in disaster risk reduction and humanitarian response. - Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives. - Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations. - Critically understand the strengths and weaknesses of disaster management approaches, planning and programming in different countries, particularly their home country or the countries they work in